 If you need to rent car to make this epic drive, I recommend using Discover Cars for car rental options.

 6. Visit One of the Most Famous Rocks in America – Chimney Rock

 Location: Bayard, NE

-Chimney Rock is recognized as one of the main landmarks on the Oregon Trail guiding pioneer’s west.
+Chimney Rock is recognized as one of the main landmarks on the Oregon Trail guiding pioneers west.
 It stands 4,228 feet above sea level but was thought to be even taller when first seen by settlers.
-Unfortunately, the rock is shorter now due to lightening and erosion.
+Unfortunately, the rock is shorter now due to lightning and erosion.
 Chimney Rock is open year-round and you can drive up near it for free.
 If you want to get even closer, there’s a small gate that you can enter on foot.
 If you want to wake up at Chimney Rock you can also spend the night in a camper or rent the small cabin that sits on the property.
 The cabin is available from May-September, does not have WiFi or a toilet, but has an incredible view facing Chimney Rock.

 7. Take a Stroll Through a Fake Town